tslenter/Cisco-DNA-Backup-Cleanup/README.md

 ## 1. License

-"Cisco-DNA-Backup-Cleanup" is a free application that can be used to cycle backups of Cisco DNA on a external server.
+"Cisco-DNA-Backup-Cleanup" is a free application that can be used to cycle backups of Cisco DNA on a external fileserver.

 Copyright (C) 2021 Tom Slenter